-VI-EPSCoR is proud to be supporting the development of two new graduate programs in UVI's Division of Science and Mathematics.
-The first is a Masters program in Mathematics for Secondary Educators (MMAT), which is strengthening the teaching qualifications of secondary math teachers and helping the public school system meet federal and territorial requirements.
+VI-EPSCoR is proud to support two graduate programs in UVI's Division of Science and Mathematics.
+The first is a Masters program in Mathematics for Secondary Educators (MMAT), which strengthens the teaching qualifications of secondary math teachers and helps the public school system meet federal and territorial requirements.
 The second is a Masters program in Marine and Environmental Science (MMES).
 The MMES program is designed to prepare professionals for careers in marine and environmental science and in natural resource management.

 Master of Marine and Environmental Science

 VI-EPSCoR education investments are strengthening STEM education in the territory and creating a pipeline of young Virgin Islanders entering the fields of marine and environmental science.
 In the first grant, one of our three major achievements was the creation of a master’s degree at UVI in marine and environmental science (MMES), as the cornerstone for training Virgin Islanders in marine and environmental science and natural resource management.
 The first cohort in the new Master of Marine and Environmental Science (MMES) program began in August 2007 and the program had its first graduate in May 2009 with two more scheduled to defend their theses by the end of summer 2009.
 MMES has partnered with graduate programs at other universities to broaden its educational offerings, particularly in natural resource management, and to create linkages for advanced graduate work.

 For additional information on the Master of Marine and Environmental Science program, please contact Dr. Sandra Romano at 340-693-1389 or email@example.com